kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 #### Risk: What if the election controller fails to elect a leader?

-Fallback to letting component instances self elect after a longer delay.
+Fallback to letting component instances claim the lease directly, after a longer delay, to give the coordinated election controller an opportunity to elect before resorting to the fallback.

 ## Design Details